25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 Farm-picked strawberries are completely ripened, fresh, and deep red.
-They are healthier, tastier, and juicier than those purchased from shops.
-So, avoid supermarkets and pick your own strawberries at your favorite local farm, HAVE FUN!!
+They are healthier, tastier, and juicier.
+So pick your strawberries at your favorite local farm, and HAVE FUN!!

 When does strawberry picking season start in New Jersey?

 New Jersey’s strawberry picking season is short.
-The best time start is from May last week or the June 1st week, and the end is the last week of June.
+The best time to start is either May last week or June 1st week, and the end is the last week of June.

 1. Alstede Farms – Chester, NJ

-Alstede Farm was set up in 1982 by Farmer Kurt.
-This 600-acre farm uses USDA-certified and sustainable production methods.
+Alstede Farm was established in 1982 by Farmer Kurt.
+This 600-acre farm uses USDA-certified sustainable production methods.

-Over 200 fresh flowers, fruits, vegetables, etc., are grown.
-Homemade ice cream, local honey, fudge, jellies, jams, baked pies, cider, doughnuts, and many more are sold on the farmstand.
+Over 200 fresh flowers, fruits, vegetables, etc., are grown on the farm.
+Homemade ice cream, local honey, fudge, jams, baked pies, doughnuts, and many more are sold on the farmstand.

-The farm offers various PYO (Pick-Your-Own) crops like strawberries, peas, raspberries, blueberries, eggplant, tomato, potato, apple, flowers, pumpkins, pepper, blackberries, beans, and peaches.
+The farm offers various PYO (Pick-Your-Own) crops, such as strawberries, peas, raspberries, blueberries, apples, flowers, pumpkins, blackberries, beans, and peaches.

-Alstede Farm organizes food events, festivals, hayrides, breakfast & brunch activities, farm tours, corporate parties, wedding receptions, birthday parties, etc.
+Alstede Farm organizes food events, festivals, hayrides, breakfast and brunch activities, farm tours, corporate parties, wedding receptions, and birthday parties.
+The farm also has a cider mill, ice cream stand, hen house, trails, and corn.

 Ride at Alstede Farms Chester, NJ